-Super Bowl and the Olympics are just around the corner.
+Super Bowl is just around the corner.
 Our Super Bowl interest is less about football, and more about the nachos and chili, and….the commercials.
 And we’re bringing you both today without the football part.

 Oh so, for the food part.
 We’ve got a fab seven-layer dip recipe and beef chili, 5 ways.